phil-stein/Bits_Engine/Be_Safe/README.md

 - [x] check the player leaving out the left/right side of the map
 - [ ] make it be abled to move between sections
 - [x] make the EnvGen. be abled to have multiple strings/imgs as layers for the map, i.e. grass -> wall -> vines
 - [ ] make dif. models for each side of a water-facing tile
+- [ ] make a way to place object with coordinates not just tile

 - [ ] make the cliff-sides as ground-types
 - [ ] make the maploader / envcontroller surround the map with cliff / water
 - [ ] make rough models for the walls / etc.